microsoft-hacks/Frontier-Hack/README.md

 This is a **code-first hackathon**: you will write and run Python throughout the experience.
 However, several challenges also require interaction with the **Microsoft Foundry portal** to deploy models, explore traces, review evaluations, and create workflows visually.
 Expect to switch regularly between your IDE and the portal.

-If you would rather not write code, the **AIgro Tech** scenario below covers the same material entirely through the Foundry portal.
+If you would rather not write code, the **AgroTech** scenario below covers the same material entirely through the Foundry portal.

 ## Choose your scenario